Stephenabcba/java/STS/notes.md

     - `BookRepository` can be any name, but we usually call it model_name + Repository for clarity
     - all repository interfaces must extend `CrudRepository`, and the first data type is the name of our model (`Book` class) and the seond datatype is the primary key of our model (`Long` id)
     - CrudRepository has some built in methods that we can already utilize such as count, delete, save, etc.
+    - mySQL queries is also available by using `@Query` annotion
     - `TableNameRepository.java` in `com.example.projectname.repositories`:
     ``` java
     // ...